-What I am proposing therefore—my idea—is an online platform for instilling better habits, especially of careful thinking, and not just the preservation of truth, but its strengthening.
-This isn’t a program, a course, a certification process, nor simply a place to find content to passively consume, but rather something to become a part of one’s life: a digital medium that directs one towards the development of perfective human habits, rather than deviant ones; habits of humility, generosity, insightful interpretation, willingness to hear, ardor for the truth and deepening one’s understanding, security in forming one’s beliefs, contentment, and worldly detachment.
+The Continuum Philosophical Insight Lyceum: an online platform for instilling better habits, especially of careful thinking, and not just the preservation of truth, but its strengthening.
+This is not a program, a course, a certification process, nor simply a place to find content for passive consumption, but rather something to become a part of one’s life: a digital medium that directs one towards the development of perfective human habits, rather than deviant ones; habits of humility, generosity, insightful interpretation, willingness to hear, ardor for the truth and deepening one’s understanding, security in forming one’s beliefs, contentment, and worldly detachment.
 It is an enclave for thinking, differentiated from the world “outside” not by viewing it through a lens of gnosticism, but by instilling and maintaining a dispassionate devotion to the truth.
 It is where one may go after having observed the chaos, the disorder, the blind ideological adherence, and the sophistical machinations of the wider “intellectual” world, to learn, study, think, and most of all converse with others following a common path.
 It seeks the improvement of individual understanding through communal effort in fostering philosophical habit.